keboola/connection-docs/writers/storage/dropbox/index.md

 ## Add Input
 You may specify Storage [tables](/storage/tables/) or [files](/storage/file-uploads/) to be written to the target Dropbox account.
 To specify tables, click the **New Table Input** button, and select the table you want to send to Dropbox.
-*Filename* is the name of the destination file, directory `/data/in/tables/` is ignored.
+*Filename* is the name of the destination file, the directory `/data/in/tables/` is ignored.
 To specify files, click **New File Input** and specify a file tag or [Elastic Query string](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/query-dsl-query-string-query.html#query-string-syntax).

 {: .image-popup}